FlickF/sinusbot-scripts/README.md

 A SinusBot plugin that greets a user when joining the TeamSpeak server.

 It can send special greeting messages for individual users by assigning messages with a users *UniqueID*.
-The Value `default` sends the associated message to every user who isn't defined in the settings.
+Using the value `default` sends the associated message to every user who isn't explicitly defined in the settings.
-Providing no value will only send or say the users Nickname.
+Users without a setting will only read or hear their nickname.

 ### Settings